Tools¶

 Note

 Requires the FTS5 search index.
-If upgrading from v0.1.2, run apple-mail-mcp rebuild to populate attachment metadata.
+If upgrading from v0.1.x, run apple-mail-mcp rebuild to populate attachment metadata.